Then your nose tingles and you sneeze. Before long you’re wheezing, coughing, and blowing your nose. The chances of falling asleep now seem thin.

 Choosing the Right Air Purifier for Allergies

-mod HEPA Air Purifier: Great for bedrooms and living rooms, the mod Air Purifier can remove dust, pollen, mold, pet dander, and smoke, leaving the air in your home clean and fresh.
-The mod has a real HEPA filter that has been rated to remove 99.6% of airborne allergens.
+- mod+ Air Purifier: Great for bedrooms and living rooms, the mod Air Purifier can remove dust, pollen, mold, pet dander, and smoke, leaving the air in your home clean and fresh.
+The mod+ has a combination filter and a strong motor.

 Improve the Air in Your Home with Oransi